rust-lang/rustc-dev-guide/src/diagnostics/diagnostic-items.md

     For the naming conventions of diagnostic items, please refer to [*Naming Conventions*](#naming-conventions).

-2. As of August 2021 <!-- Date: 2021-08 --> diagnostic items in code are accessed via symbols in [`rustc_span::symbol::sym`].
+2. As of August 2021 <!-- date: 2021-08 --> diagnostic items in code are accessed via symbols in [`rustc_span::symbol::sym`].
 To add your newly created diagnostic item simply open the module file and add the name (In this case `Cat`) at the correct point in the list.